Jennifer LeGare, N.P.

 Speaking of HealthWhat you may not know about HPVJanuary 25, 2017

-In April 2015, the Journal of the American Medical Association published the largest study to date.
-Researchers in this study analyzed the health records of over 95,000 children, with nearly 2,000 of those children considered to be at risk for autism because they had an older sibling already diagnosed with autism.
-The study confirmed that the measles-mumps-rubella (MMR) vaccine did not increase the risk for autism spectrum disorder.
+In April 2015, JAMA published the largest study to date, analyzing the health records of over 95,000 children.
+About 2,000 of those children were classified at risk for autism because they had a sibling already diagnosed with autism.
+The study confirmed that the MMR vaccine did not increase the risk for autism spectrum disorder.

 What to know about vaccines

-Vaccinations use a small piece of the virus or bacteria to help your body trigger an immune system response.
-This allows children to develop natural immunity, while significantly reducing the risk of illness and complications compared to acquiring immunity through an actual infection.
+Vaccinations use a dead or weakened version of viruses or bacteria to help your body trigger an immune system response.
+These vaccines help children develop natural immunity, while significantly reducing the risk of illness and complications, compared to acquiring immunity through natural infection.

 Usually, side effects are minor, like injection site soreness, lump or bump at the site, fatigue, fussiness, headache, decreased appetite, or low-grade fever.